 MSDS-Europe – Why did my partner refuse my Safety Data Sheet?

 The safety data sheet is a fundamental document of chemical safety, so our business partners are right to expect that the SDS they receive complies with all legal requirements.
-If a partner has rejected our safety data sheet, a compliance deficiency is usually behind it.
-Below we present the most common reasons and a practical checklist to avoid SDS rejections.
+If a partner has rejected our safety data sheet, a compliance deficiency is usually the reason.
+Below, we present the most common reasons and a practical checklist to help avoid SDS rejections.

 One of the most frequent reasons is that the safety data sheet is not prepared in the language required by the recipient or the authorities.
 The REACH Regulation stipulates that the SDS must be provided in the official language of the Member State where the product is placed on the market.
 In Hungary, for example, a Hungarian-language safety data sheet is mandatory, and the partner is not obliged to accept a document in a foreign language.

 It may happen that the SDS is linguistically correct, but formally or content-wise incomplete.
-Previously this was called the check for “830 compliance”, referring to Regulation (EU) 2015/830, which defines a 16-section structure and detailed content requirements.
+Previously, this was often called a check for “830 compliance”, referring to Regulation (EU) 2015/830, which defined the 16-section structure and detailed content requirements.

-However, a few years ago a new EU requirement appeared: Regulation (EU) 2020/878 replaced the previous rules.
-From 1 January 2023, only SDSs in the format of Regulation 2020/878 are acceptable in the EU, therefore all older sheets had to be updated by the end of 2022.
+However, a few years ago a new EU requirement entered into force: Regulation (EU) 2020/878 replaced the previous rules.
+From 1 January 2023, only SDSs in the format required by Regulation (EU) 2020/878 are acceptable in the EU; therefore, all older sheets had to be updated by the end of 2022.

-“878 compliance” means that the SDS also contains the new information required by the regulation – for example data on nanoforms, endocrine-disrupting properties, ATEs and M-factors.
-An SDS prepared on an outdated template will most likely be rejected.
+“878 compliance” means that the SDS also contains the new information required by the regulation – for example, data on nanoforms, endocrine-disrupting properties, ATEs and M-factors.
+An SDS prepared using an outdated template will most likely be rejected.

-Our partner – as the recipient of a hazardous substance or mixture – is entitled and obliged to obtain a proper, up-to-date safety data sheet.
+Our partner – as the recipient of a hazardous substance or mixture – is entitled to receive, and is often obliged to obtain, a proper, up-to-date safety data sheet.
 This is also supported by Hungarian legislation: Decree 25/2000.
 (IX.
 30.)
-EüM–SZCSM stipulates that Hungarian companies must obtain a safety data sheet from the supplier that complies with the regulation.
-Without it, the customer cannot meet their own chemical safety obligations, so they can rightly reject an incomplete or outdated SDS and insist on an up-to-date version.
+EüM–SZCSM stipulates that Hungarian companies must obtain a safety data sheet from the supplier that complies with the applicable regulation.
+Without it, the customer cannot fulfil their own chemical safety obligations, so they may rightly reject an incomplete or outdated SDS and insist on an up-to-date version.

 The following checklist helps suppliers and distributors review whether their safety data sheet meets the requirements before handing it over to a partner: